 So, produce for a micro conference market.
 As Seth puts it: “When someone wants to know how big you can make (your audience, your market share, your volume), it might be worth pointing out that it’s better to be important, to be in sync, to be the one that’s hard to be replaced.
 And the only way to be important is to be relevant, focused and specific.”

 Meetings industry publications seem to focus on “large” meetings.
 This is not surprising.
-Big meetings require big fancy venues, command big budgets, employ lots of meeting professionals, and can command high-price speakers and opulent spectacle.
-Though we don’t talk about it, being responsible for big meetings is implicitly higher-status than small meetings.
+Big meetings require big fancy venues and command big budgets.
+They employ lots of event professionals, and can command high-price speakers and opulent spectacle.
+Though we don’t talk about it, being responsible for big events is implicitly higher-status than small ones.

-So I think it’s worth pointing out that, if you take a moment to check out hospitality data, it turns out that large meetings are the exception rather than the rule.
+So I think it’s worth pointing out that large meetings are the exception rather than the rule.
 For example, here are a couple of panelists at the August 2014 Hotel Data Conference quoted by Ed Watkins, Editor-At-Large of Hotel News Now, in this article:

 “Faust [VP of Sales, Omni Hotels & Resorts] said the biggest change at Omni has been the growth of smaller meetings: 65% of the chain’s meeting business comes from groups that book 50 rooms or fewer at peak.
 At MGM Resorts, 80% of group business is 100 rooms or fewer at peak, and 62% is 50 rooms or fewer, Dominguez [Senior VP of Corporate Sales, MGM Resorts International] said.”